Updated January 2021

 Concealing farming conditions furthers the risk of deadly viruses and other pathogens emerging from factory farms.
 Although employee whistleblowers are often motivated to expose the treatment of animals raised and slaughtered for food, whistleblowers also frequently observe and record violations of public health laws.
 For instance, whistleblowers have exposed sick and injured animals being slaughtered and entering the human food chain, as well as animals with open sores and infections that go untreated.
 More, not less, oversight is needed to protect against biosecurity and food safety risks at industrial animal agriculture operations.

 Conditions on factory farms can cause foodborne illnesses and are widely recognized by scientific experts to be the perfect breeding grounds for new zoonotic diseases, including deadly strains of swine and bird flu.
-Although the COVID-19 pandemic was caused by cruel and unsanitary conditions at a wet market in China, the next global pandemic could very well emerge at a factory farm here in North America.
+Although the COVID-19 pandemic appears to have originated in bats in Wuhan, China, the next global pandemic could very well emerge at a factory farm here in North America.
 With the economic and public health stakes so high, governments should be moving to increase transparency and oversight at these facilities, not to prohibit employee whistleblowers.

 Do ag gag laws violate constitutional rights?